t3hmun/AspCoreFromScratch/doc/001_csproj.md

 > The next version is a major version so upgading may require serious effort.
 > There is no point in dooming a current project to insecurity unless you absolutely require a new feature.

-Run `MSBuild.exe`.
+Run `dotnet msbuild`.
 Now we have an error message telling us to run NuGet restore.
 This is significant in that it points out that NuGet is an essential part of the build process, even though we have no packages yet.

-So, do a `NuGet restore anything.csproj`
+So, do a `dotnet restore`

-> You may need to download [Nuget.exe](https://www.nuget.org/downloads) and put it in path on your machine.
-> It is a handy tool to have in path.
+> `dotnet restore` runs the `restore` msbuild target.
+> Since 2017 NuGet has been integrated into MSBuild making the [pack and restore targets](https://docs.microsoft.com/en-us/nuget/reference/msbuild-targets) always available.
+> You can still run [nuget.exe](https://www.nuget.org/downloads) manually, specifying the project as an argument, same result.

+It might not look like nuget has anything to restore but it actually produces a long list of framwork packages in a json file:

+The [Nuget Restore](https://docs.microsoft.com/en-us/nuget/tools/cli-ref-restore) docs say: "_When used with NuGet 4.0+ and the PackageReference format, generates a `<project>.nuget.props` file, if needed, in the obj folder.
+(The file can be omitted from source control.)_"
+The PackageReference format consists of `<PackageReference>` elements, which you'll find aplenty in monster.txt, the core framework libs specificaly.

 Now when we run MSBuild ([result](https://gist.github.com/t3hmun/f7ea75dcb37a6a5c1237efceb12d8bee)) it complains that there is no code with a main function.
 In this result you can see it called the C# compiler and passed in all the netcore libraries.
-This is what the `TargetFramework` does.

-I highly suspect our project with no code does not need all those references.

-The [Additions to the csproj format for .NET Core](https://docs.microsoft.com/en-us/dotnet/core/tools/csproj) page does even more explining as to whats changed, there is quite a lot.
+The [Additions to the csproj format for .NET Core](https://docs.microsoft.com/en-us/dotnet/core/tools/csproj) page explains more of the things the new style projects magically do.
-The most obvious point is [that you no longger have to include `.cs` files](https://docs.microsoft.com/en-us/dotnet/core/tools/csproj#default-compilation-includes-in-net-core-projects) in the project, they are included automatically.
+The most obvious point is [that you no longger have to include `.cs` files](https://docs.microsoft.com/en-us/dotnet/core/tools/csproj#default-compilation-includes-in-net-core-projects) in the project, they are included automatically (by included we mean passed onto the compiler to be built).

 Finaly we can move on to writing code.
 Our build script / project file is only 5 lines long, nice and simple.